DCR: Quantifying Data Contamination in LLMs Evaluation: DCR Hyperparameter

 \subsection{Fuzzy Inference System Settings}

 The fuzzy inference system used in the experiments is mainly implemented by the \verb|skfuzzy|\footnote{\url{https://github.com/scikit-fuzzy/scikit-fuzzy}} library.
 It is worth noting that we used the most intuitive settings for the fuzzy inference system in our experiments and did not carefully adjust the hyperparameters for the characteristics of the different benchmarks to achieve the best results.
-The purpose of doing so is to create a real evaluation setting, because in a real-world evaluation scenario, as we mentioned in section \ref{sec:motivation}, the testers will not undergo large-scale re-training just to understand the BDC risk, and thus will not have access to the "gold labels" of our experiments, and therefore, in order to avoid the possible disconnection between the DCR evaluation results and the real scenario caused by such a priori knowledge, we set up the fuzzy inference system according to simple and intuitively fixed intervals, and specifically, the design of our membership functions for fuzzy inputs and outputs are provided in Tables \ref{tab:fuzzy_membership}, and the fuzzy rules for inference are provided in Table \ref{tab:fuzzy_rules}.
+The purpose of doing so is to create a real evaluation setting, because in a real-world evaluation scenario, as we mentioned in section \ref{sec:motivation}, the testers will not undergo large-scale re-training just to understand the BDC risk, and thus will not have access to the "gold labels" of our experiments, and therefore, in order to avoid the possible disconnection between the DCR evaluation results and the real scenario caused by such a priori knowledge, we set up the fuzzy inference system according to simple and intuitively fixed intervals, and specifically, the design of our membership functions for fuzzy inputs and outputs are provided in Tables \ref{tab:fuzzy_membership}, their corresponding membership function visualizations are provided in Figures \ref{fig:input} and \ref{fig:output}, and the fuzzy rules for inference are provided in Table \ref{tab:fuzzy_rules}.
+To better understand the established fuzzy rules, we visualized them by fixing the contamination scores of L2 ($S_2$) and L4 ($S_4$) while linearly adjusting those of L1 ($S_1$) and L3 ($S_3$), the output surfaces are presented in Figure \ref{fig:fuzzyrule}.
 Also to take into account the perturbations caused by the randomness of the LLMs, we set a threshold value, i.e., when the DCR Factor is less than 0.02, it is considered to be generated by randomness, and it is set to 0.